Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data

 \subsection{Social Awareness Recovery Module}

-The symptom-related web search frequency is positively related to the number of actual symptom occurrences among the population, as well as the probability that a user with a symptom searches the word on the Internet.
+The symptom-related web search frequency is positively related to the number of actual symptom occurrences among the population \cite{yabe2021early}.
 As mentioned earlier, the social awareness decay effect informs that probability of symptom-related word searching gradually decreases with time after the first COVID-19 wave.
 To estimate the actual symptom occurrences, we propose to multiply the observed web search representation by a monotonically increasing function with respect to the time.

 Specifically, we first linearly normalize each entry of the web search record vector $\mathbf{h}_{t}^{v_i}$ to 0 and 1 by the maximal and minimal web search frequency of each word across all days in the urban district $v_{i}$, and feed them into the spatial module, and obtain $\mathbf{H}_{t}^{S}$.
-Next, we define a simple increasing function $r(t|i,t_{0})=e^{\lambda_{i}^{2}(t-t_{0})}$ regarding $t$ to recover the social awareness:
+Next, we define an increasing function $r(t|i,t_{0})=e^{\lambda_{i}^{2}(t-t_{0})}$ regarding $t$ to recover the social awareness:

 where $\lambda_{i}^{2}$ is learnable and measures the social awareness recovery rate in $v_{i}$. $t$, $t_{0}$ represent the current day and the first day of the study period, respectively.
 Given that the land use, economy type, demographic characteristic discrepancy may lead to spatially varying social awareness rates, we specify district-dependent $\lambda_{i}^{2}$ to encode its unique awareness decay behavior.
 A large value of $\lambda_{i}^{2}$ implies that social awareness of COVID-19 for residents living in $v_{i}$ declines rapidly and we therefore adopt this large value to recover the social awareness.
 Note that we introduce the square in $\lambda_{i}^{2}$ to ensure that it is non-negative.
 Collectively speaking, the social awareness recovery module transforms $\mathbf{H}_{t}^{S}$ to $\tilde{\mathbf{H}}_{t}^{S}$ by